tobehyo/template-android-nexacro-setting/README.en.md

 ```
 ### 2. Unzip, Rename and Copy a Folder with the Name of `template-android-nexacro-setting_master`.zip
 1. UnZip : `template-android-nexacro-setting-master.zip`
-2. Rename : `template-android-nexacro-setting-master` to `Nexacro Activity`
+2. Rename : `template-android-nexacro-setting-master` to `NexacroActivity`
-3. copy Nexacro Activity folder
+3. copy and paste NexacroActivity folder

-For example, you can use
+For example,
 ```bash
 other/NexacroActivity/
 ```